 Have you heard of the term, EBP?

-EBP is a spin-off from Evidence Based Medicine, whose philosophical origins stem from those practicing medicine in France in the early to mid-19th century.
+Evidence Based Medicine originated from those practicing medicine in France in the early to mid-19th century.

-there may actually be newer approaches that may work even more effectively, but because the practitioner is still 'stuck' in their old ways, they and their patients don't have the opportunity to reap the benefits of newer protocols and current scientific understanding.
+newer clinical approaches may actually work even more effectively, but because the practitioner is still 'stuck' in their old ways, they and their patients don't have the opportunity to reap the benefits of newer protocols and current scientific understanding.

 MOST CLINICS TRY TO BE TRENDY!